 We got to a point where we thought we knew where we were but we were not sure.
 Staci got out her compass to take a waypoint to make sure we were going in the right direction to get back to the truck.
 I took out my phone and turned on OnX.

 Within seconds we knew where we were, where the property borders were in relation to us and we could watch the dot (that represented us) on the map move as we walked out of the woods and got closer to the truck.

 In another adventure, my son and I headed out on a shed hunting mission.
 When we got into the woods, I turned on the tracker function of OnX and we watched where we walked, how far we went and I added a few waypoints as different things of interest popped up.
 It was a great way to also see which part of the property we had searched and which ones we didn’t.

 You can easily become more aware of what is happening on the property when you review the information that you have plugged in.
-It’s amazing what kind of patterns emerge when you look back six months of even a year.
-While some of us are reluctant to dive into technology like this, with spring getting closer it’s a perfect time to try it out.
+It’s amazing what kind of patterns emerge when you look back six months or even a year.
+While some of us are reluctant to dive into utilizing technology like this, with spring getting closer it’s a perfect time to try it out.
 I encourage you to see if it makes a difference in your scouting, hunting, and hiking this fall.
-And then let me know.
+And then let me know in the comments below.

 Click here to see my other articles on hunting tips and tricks.